HarshwardhanSingh/webpack-bundle-size-check-plugin/README.md

   ])
 ]
 ```
 and that's it.

-Now if you build size exceeds the allowed size your build will fail with proper error message like `Build Size for app.bundle.js exceeded the permitted size 100KB`
+Now if you build size exceeds the allowed size, your build will fail with proper error message like `Build Size for app.bundle.js exceeded the permitted size 100KB`